drew-buley/drew-buley/README.md

-## Hi, welcome to my resume linked account
+## Hi, welcome to my resume-linked account

 I'm Drew Buley, a Junior at Clemson University majoring in Computer Engineering.
 This account serves as a newly created hub to showcase both personal, and academic, projects that I have undertaken.